seven-io/e107/README.md

 1. Download
    the [latest release](https://github.com/seven-io/e107/releases/latest/download/seven-e107-latest.zip)
 2. Extract the archive to `/path/to/e107/e107_plugins/`
-3. Head to `Manage->Plugin Manager->Not installed` in your adminstration panel and enable the `seven` plugin
+3. Head to `Manage->Plugin Manager->Not installed` in your administration panel and enable the `seven` plugin
 4. Go to `Plugin Manager->Installed`, open the settings page and enter your [API key](https://help.seven.io/en/api-key-access)

 ## Usage

-You can start by going to the `Test page` and compose a SMS to see if it all works.
+You can start by going to the `Test page` and compose an SMS to see if it all works.

 ### Notification system